MightyCristof/AutoPIMMS/README.md

 # AutoPIMMS
-Web scraper and upload tool for WebPIMMS.
+Upload tool for WebPIMMS designed for multiple queries.

 May need to install mechanize to use: https://github.com/python-mechanize/mechanize